nabriski/Ys/README.md

                 "ext":"mustache"//extension of partial files
     },
-    debug:false,//default, if set to true server will restart if file including Ys has changed on_init:null //default, optional callback to be called when Ys starts listening to requests });
+    debug:false,//default, if set to true server will restart if file including Ys has changed onInit:null //default, optional callback to be called when Ys starts listening to requests });
 ```